Archie Manby

 • R v E – Harrow Crown Court (2023)

-Multi-handed 9 day trial where co-defendant and E were accused of Kidnapping and falsely imprisoning co-defendant’s mother and also criminal damage.
+Multi-handed 9-day trial where co-defendant and E were accused of Kidnapping and falsely imprisoning co-defendant’s mother and also criminal damage.
 E unanimously acquitted of all three counts.

 • R v C – Woolwich Crown Court (2022)

-Three day trial for possession of counterfeit currency.
+Defending the defendant at trial for possession of counterfeit currency.
 Client unanimously acquitted.

 • R v R – Woolwich Crown Court (2022)